 Kelley’s clerk, dressed as a woman, climbed into Dr. Carpenter’s wagon.
 Dr. Carpenter drove the wagon out of his barn at full speed and in view of the watchful detectives.
 The detectives harnessed their horses and followed.

 About a mile toward Island Pond, the clerk got out and walked back to town.
 Dr. Carpenter stayed at a friend’s house that night.
 The following day he threw buckets of water over his horse to make it look as if it had been driven hard, and rode openly into Derby Center.
 The detectives assumed he had taken Allen to Island Pond, 20 miles away, and resumed their search there.
 Frustrated, they gave up and returned to Boston.

 William Dwight and John Kelley came up with a plan to spirit Elizabeth and Allen Rice out of the country.
-Allen was hidden under the seat of a wagon and taken to a train, which carried him to Biddeford, Maine.
+Allen hid under the seat of a wagon and was taken to a train, which carried him to Biddeford, Maine.
 Elizabeth Rice took a separate train and met her son in Biddeford.
 They boarded a schooner, which intercepted an oceangoing vessel bound for Europe.

 Elizabeth and Allen Rice settled in Germany and France.
-Elizabeth died in 1866 and he returned to America, where he lived with his father.
-Henry Rice died three years later and matriculated at Oxford.
+Elizabeth died in 1866 and Allen returned to America, where he lived with his father.
+Henry Rice died three years later, and Allen matriculated at Oxford.
 In 1877, he purchased the North American Review and dramatically expanded its circulation.
 He was named minister to Russia by President Benjamin Harrison, but died unexpectedly in May 1889 before assuming the post.

 With thanks to Proceedings of the Orleans County Historical Society, for the Year Ending August 1888.
 For the story of Henry Cabot Lodge testifying against the kidnapper, click here.
 This story was updated in 2021.